phoe/protest/doc/common.md

 ## Summary

-The package `PROTEST/COMMON` is the package for common PROTEST protocols.
+The packages `PROTEST/COMMON/*` are the packages for common PROTEST protocols.
 These protocols may serve as examples of `PROTEST/PROTOCOL` syntax, but are also functional and usable as imports by other systems.

 Currently available protocols: